Gunmen storm 'gambling den' in home invasion

 Two women and four men were playing cards in a Duke St house about 12.45am when five men with their faces covered, and wearing gloves, burst through the front and back doors and threatened them, Auckland police spokeswoman Noreen Hegarty said.

 The attackers had three firearms, a hammer and a spade between them.
-One of the men playing cards was assaulted and hospitalised, however his injuries are not thought to be serious.
+One of the men at the house was assaulted and had to be hospitalised, however his injuries are not thought to be serious.

 The invaders stole thousands of dollars in cash, jewellery and a car from the premises.
 The car, a black 2003 Toyota Camry saloon with the licence plate FFB616, has not been found.